Bagrot Valley: Geography

+History

+Bagrot Valley has long been a cradle of ancient traditions and culture.
+Rich in history, the valley continues to preserve its cultural heritage and festivals to this day.
+According to local accounts, the first settler of the valley was Cholok (or Chalok) according to the Peter Snoy.
+Following him, Tais, Raki, Dodo, and Shoro became the ancestors of many of the present-day inhabitants.
+Some extinct families of the valley, as mentioned by locals, include Hau Bajiting, Milay Dosay, and Milik Maluway.

 Geology

 The Bagrote valley in Gilgit Baltistan, Pakistan, belonging to the Kohistan island arc and southwestern domain of the Karakorum metamorphic complex, respectively, is a location of regional placer gold mining.

 The geology of Bagrote valley is mainly composed of the rocks of the Chalt Group.
 In the study area, the chalt metavolcanic of this group are mainly covering the study area along the eastern and western part of the Bagrote river.
 However, a small exposure of ultramafic rocks is also exposed in the south-eastern portion of the study area.
 The terraces of glacial fluvial and fluvial sediments generally cover the Chalt volcanic in the area.
 The Chalt group consists of a very heterogeneous sequence and is commonly exposed in the surroundings of the upper Gilgit and lower Hunza area.
 It consists of alternating meta-sediments and volcanic.
 The association of meta-sediments with tuffs and basaltic to andesitic lavas is well observed in the Bagrote valley.
 A large number of diorites and granites, which belong to the younger igneous phase, are intruded into the Chalt group.
 In the upper reaches of the Bulchi and Chirah villages, the Chalt group consists of thinly bedded slates and yellowish pyrite-bearing schists chlorite-epidote hornblende schist with intercalation of this beds of grey to yellowish carbonates and marbles.
 Towards the north, there is a succession of phyllites, quartzite-phyllites, and sericite schist, which show a continuous transition from basaltic lavas tuff to the chlorite and sericites schist.
 In Bagrote valley north of Datuche village and near the Gutumi glacier a formation of metamorphic rocks strikes approximately E-W and dips towards the south.
 It consists of phyllites, sericite-chlorite schists with quartz stringers, and lenses carrying sulfides.
 These rocks also attained higher metamorphic grades, such as garnet-staurolite schists and gneisses in certain places of Bagrote valley.